shanluoMu/pxt-envirobit/README.md

 # 3D Gesture

 ## pxt-3DGesture Block for Micro:bit
-Providese a Micro:bit block for reading and interpreting Microchip MGC3030/3130 data over I2C.
+Providese a Microbit block for reading and interpreting Microchip MGC3030/3130 data over I2C.
 Used to read current gesture.

 ## Table of Contents